 The following CCL22 ELISA kit is ideal for detecting various diagnostic applications.
 Macrophage-derived chemokine (MDC) is however, highly expressed in monocyte-derived dendritic cells and macrophages but not in natural killer cells, monocytes and many cell lines of fibroblast, epithelial or endothelial origin.
 There was also high expression identified in normal thymus and less expression present in spleen and lung.
 This suggests that MDC is a unique member of the CC chemokine family that has a fundamental role in the function of monocytes, dendritic cells and natural killer cells.
 The CCL22 protein can elicits its effects on its target cells by interacting with cell surface chemokine receptors for example CCR4.
 The gene itself is located in the human chromosome 16 in a cluster along with other chemokines known as CCL17 and CX3CL1.
 The following CCL22 ELISA kit offers a sensitivity limit of 1.0 pg/ml and can be used to measure human samples of serum, cell culture supernatant and plasma.

-The minimum detection sensitivity level of CCL22 (MDC) using this human CCL22 ELISA kit was approximately 1.0 pg/ml.
-The dynamic assay range for this kit is 31.2 – 2,000 pg/ml.
+The minimum detection sensitivity level of MDC using current human CCL22 ELISA kit was approximately 1.0 pg/ml.
+The dynamic range for this assay is 31.2 – 2,000 pg/ml.

 - Macrophage-derived chemokine (MDC).
 J Leukoc Biol.
 (2000) 68 (3): 400-4.
 Review.
 Mantovani A., et al.